 Soft skills reduce performance gaps, enhance workplace relationships, and boost productivity.
 Helping your people improve throughout their tenure benefits everyone.

 As much as soft skills contribute to better teams, toxic behaviors tear them apart.
-The old proverb about bad apples is pretty astute—toxicity can be contagious, so preventing it or curbing it before it affects culture is vital.
+The old proverb about bad apples is pretty astute—toxicity can be contagious, so preventing it or curbing it before it affects your diversity and inclusivity culture development is vital.

 Identifying toxic teammates

-Managers and supervisors should be trained to keep an eye out for toxic behaviors and deal with them.
-It’s important to know that toxic teammates don’t go nuclear overnight—often, toxicity spreads slowly and subtly and may go unnoticed unless the culture is kept in check.
+It’s important to train your managers and supervisors to keep an eye out for toxic behaviors and deal with them.
+Toxic teammates don’t go nuclear overnight—often, toxicity spreads slowly and subtly and may go unnoticed unless the culture is kept in check.